joshSzep/therobotoverlord-mono/docs/business-requirements.md

   - Rate limiting to slow a citizen’s posting.
 - **Authority**
   - Moderators, admins, and super admins may apply sanctions.
 Super admins and admins can escalate and remove sanctions.
 Moderators cannot change roles or delete accounts.
+- **Communication**
+  - Overlord communicates rate limit warnings and sanctions via chat messages, not separate frontend alerts.
+  - Example: "Citizen, your rate of speech is restricted.
+Return later."

 ## Notifications
 - **Opt-in notifications**